Caro996/Telling-stories-with-data/Commute to work in US.md

 Changes made based on feedbacks:
 1. Put full name of each city instead of abbreviation for better perceptibility and intuitiveness.
 2. Changed the title from "How American people commute to work?" to "Most Commonly Used Commuting Transportation in US Cities:" with subtitle "Less populated: Drive; More crowded: Public Trans".
 This makes the purpose of this chart clearer: for travellers or people who are interested in which transportation is commonly used in each city, this chart tells generally in less populated cities, drive is the top 1 choice for local people while in more crowded cities, public transportation is more widely used.
-3. Shifted from the original loosely aligned grilled column chart to closely aligned grilled bar chart.The commuting ways categories only shows on the very left side, and
+3. Shifted from the original loosely aligned grilled column chart to closely aligned grilled bar chart.The commuting ways categories only shows on the very left side, and percent data only shown on the bottom X axis.
+This avoids repetition and somehow improves the busyness issue.
+4. Commuting categories labels are appended with corresponding emojis and interactions between charts are added to improve engagement and make each category easier and more intuitive to identify.
+5. Population density data and a bubble chart representation is added to justify the main idea of this chart: "generally in less populated cities, drive is the top 1 choice for local people while in more crowded cities, public transportation is more widely used."

+Sum up the redesign: